 Choose to study in Sweden, and you will find yourself in a nation which has always punched well above its weight.
-From being the center of an empire in the 17th century, to being the home and birthplace of the Nobel Prize, its influence has long spread well beyond its borders, despite having a total population no bigger than a large city.
+From being the center of an empire in the 17th century, to being the home and birthplace of the Nobel Prize, its influence has long spread well beyond its borders, despite the fact that its total population is no bigger than a large city.
 Swedish businesses such as Ikea and Volvo are known around the world, and its contributions to popular culture range from bouffant-haired 70s pop aristocrats ABBA to the groundbreaking films of director Ingmar Bergman.

 Explore some of Sweden's top cities for students...

 Gothenburg is more affordable than many other Swedish cities, and has plenty of pubs and bars.
 The port town is also renowned for its continental feel and its friendly locals, and has a charming historical district of its own, so you needn’t feel like you’re missing out.
 Gothenburg is also featured in the QS Best Student Cities index, at 54th, reflecting the great student experience it has to offer.

 Student visa requirements for Sweden differ depending on whether or not you are from an EU nation.